Study of Some Chaotic Inflationary Models in f(R) Gravity: Abstract

 \section{Abstract}

 In this paper, we discuss inflationary scenario via scalar field and fluid cosmology for anisotropic homogeneous universe model in $f(R)$ gravity.
 We consider an equation of state which corresponds to quasi-de Sitter expansion and investigate the effect of anisotropy parameter for different values of deviation parameter.
 We evaluate potential models like linear, quadratic and quartic which correspond to chaotic inflation.
-We construct the observational parameters for power-law model of this gravity and discuss the graphical behavior of spectral index and tensor-scalar ratio which indicates consistency of these parameters with Planck 2015 data.
+We construct the observational parameters for power-law model of $f(R)$ gravity and construct the graphical analysis of tensor-scalar ratio and spectral index which indicates consistency of these parameters with Planck 2015 data.